py-lama/pylogs/README.md

 ## Duplicate Code Elimination

-One of the key benefits of PyLogs is the elimination of duplicated logging code across projects.
+One of the key benefits of LogLama is the elimination of duplicated logging code across projects.
 The integration script helps you remove redundant code related to:

 1. **Environment variable loading**: Standardized .env file loading
 2. **Logging configuration**: Consistent setup across all components